guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >  database:
 >```

-A container with no profiles specified will be automatically included in the default profile --> it will run all the time with every service profile.
+A container with no profiles specified will be automatically included in the default profile <span style="color: #3588E9">--></span> it will run all the time with every service profile.

 Once a default profile is specified in the configuration, docker compose will only apply to a service if its profile is explicit enabled.
 The `docker compose up` will run only services that are a part of the default profile.